florianbuehler/homepage-v1/README.md

 # Homepage

-A personal homepage deployed at [florianbuehler.github.io](https://florianbuehler.github.io/).
+The first version of my personal homepage.

 ## Technology